ecg-icas/icas/src/source/reference/get-report.rst

 .. warning::

-    Version 1 is deprecated and will be removed on 1\ :sup:`st` May 2015.
+    Version 1 is deprecated and will be removed after September 2015.

 Parameters
 ~~~~~~~~~~